 If losing balls is becoming a habit, make sure you look at the big five fundamentals, especially the pre-shot routine.
 Pick a small and precise target before every shot to hit it where you want it to go, not where you don’t want it to end up.

-And if all else fails, think about picking up some Used Golf Balls to save yourself a little cash!
+If you want to replenish your ammo, check out our review of the best golf balls on the market.
+But if all else fails, think about picking up some Used Golf Balls or a golf ball retriever to save yourself a little cash!